The best burger and fries in every state

 Michigan: California Burgerz, Hamtramck

-California Burgerz serves a moreish range of burgers and fries.
-The classic thing to order is the signature combination of an Angus beef patty with pickles, lettuce, tomato, onions, American cheese and CB Sauce, served on a brioche bun.
-The fries aren't shy either, especially the Gorilla Fries that come topped with half a pound of beef and bacon.
+California Burgerz serves a mouth-watering range of burgers and fries.
+The classic order is the signature combination of an Angus beef patty with pickles, lettuce, tomato, onions, American cheese, and proprietary CB Sauce, served on a brioche bun.
+Don't skip the Gorilla Fries, which come topped with half a pound of beef and bacon.
 Customers love the fact everything is made to order.

 Minnesota: King’s Place Bar and Grill, Miesville

-It may be located in the tiny town of Miesville but the menu at King’s Place Bar and Grill is typically huge (there are usually more than 100 options) and people rave about the food.
-Everything is good, from the Chessman topped with mushrooms and melted Swiss cheese to Full Count, a delicious mash-up of toppings including peanut butter, barbecue sauce, pepper jack cheese and crispy onions.
+It may be located in the tiny town of Miesville but the menu at King’s Place Bar and Grill is huge, with more than 100 burgers on offer.
+It's definitely not quantity over quality, though, as customers rave about the food here.
+Everything is good, from the Chessman topped with mushrooms and melted Swiss cheese to Full Count, a delicious mash-up of toppings including peanut butter, barbecue sauce, pepper jack cheese, and crispy onions.

 Mississippi: Latham's Hamburger Inn, New Albany

-The speciality at Latham's Hamburger Inn is the Slugburger – although there are no slippery invertebrates involved.
-It's actually a burger made with beef, spices and dough which is deep-fried, and it has won many fans at this restaurant over the years.
-The Loaded Fries with cheese, bacon and ranch dressing are also worth ordering.
+The specialty at Latham's Hamburger Inn is the Slugburger – although there are no slippery invertebrates involved.
+It's actually a burger made with beef, spices, and dough, which is deep-fried, and has won many fans at this restaurant over the years.
+The loaded fries with cheese, bacon, and ranch dressing complete the perfect order.

 Missouri: 5 Star Burgers, St. Louis

 There's no wrong order at 5 Star Burgers, because everything is delicious.
-From beef patties with all sorts of toppings to veggie, turkey and even bison burgers, the choice is abundant.
+From beef patties with all sorts of toppings to veggie, turkey, and even bison burgers, the choice is abundant.
 The fries, made with Idaho russet potatoes, are cooked to crisp perfection too.
-However it's the Dad's Green Chile Cheeseburger that really stands out.
-The patty is topped with pepper jack cheese, green chile mayo and crispy New Mexico hatch chillies.
+However, it's the Dad's Green Chile Cheeseburger that really stands out.
+The patty is topped with pepper jack cheese, green chile mayo, and crispy New Mexico hatch chilies.

 Montana: The Burger Dive, Billings

-It's hard to decide which burger to choose at The Burger Dive in Billings but there's one that several customers say is the best they've ever had – the I'm Your Huckleberry.
-The Angus beef patty is smothered with the chef's chilli barbecue sauce, bacon, goats' cheese, roasted red pepper mayo and rocket.
-The Garlic Fries are also a must.
+It's hard to decide which burger to choose at The Burger Dive in Billings, but there's one that several customers say is the best they've ever had – the I'm Your Huckleberry.
+The Angus beef patty is smothered with the chef's chili barbecue sauce, bacon, goats' cheese, roasted red pepper mayo, and arugula.
+The garlic fries are also a must.

 Nebraska: Honest Abe's, Lincoln

 With four locations in Lincoln, Honest Abe's serves some of the state's most-talked-about burgers.
-Its menu is extensive with a range of permanent burgers and rotating specials so there's usually something to suit most tastes.
-The Fireside, which comes with jalapeño, bacon, sriracha ketchup, cumin-lime mayo, pepper jack cheese and romaine lettuce, is a popular option, while the Parmesan Truffle Fries are always a hit.
+Its menu is extensive with a range of permanent burgers and rotating specials so there's usually something to suit every taste.
+The Fireside, which comes with jalapeño, bacon, sriracha ketchup, cumin-lime mayo, pepper jack cheese, and romaine lettuce, is a popular option, while the Parmesan truffle fries are always a hit.

 Nevada: Slater’s 50/50, Las Vegas

-A burger isn’t the only menu item at Slater’s 50/50 but it is one of the best things served at this Vegas restaurant – and, for many who’ve wrapped their chops around one, among the best in the US.
+Burgers aren't the only thing on the menu at Slater’s 50/50 but they are one of the best things served at this Vegas restaurant – and, for many who’ve sampled one, among the best in the US.
 The much-talked-about 24K Burger (pictured) comes – in suitably glitzy style – with a gold-dusted brioche bun and 'Billionaire's Bacon' (bacon sprinkled with 24-karat gold).
 A Wagyu beef patty, truffle cheese and jalapeño-bacon jam top off the luxury.
 The garlic fries are wonderful too.

 New Hampshire: Black Mtn.
 Burger Co., Lincoln

 People come back again and again for the burgers at Black Mtn.
 Burger Co, set in the picturesque White Mountains town of Lincoln.
-The Swiss Mushroom Burger, with melted Swiss cheese, sautéed mushrooms and caramelised onions, is a big hit with customers.
-The fries are far from an afterthought – both the chilli-cheese and the Cajun offerings are delicious.
+The Swiss mushroom burger, with melted Swiss cheese, sautéed mushrooms, and caramelized onions, is a big hit with customers.
+The fries are far from an afterthought – both the chili-cheese and the Cajun offerings are delicious.

 New Jersey: Stuffed Grass Fed Burgers, Montclair